-The YMCA has partnered with the Seattle school district to provide enrichment and care for kids before and after school.
+The YMCA has partnered with many area school districts, including Seattle Public Schools, to provide enrichment and care for kids before and after school.
 The Y's Before and After-School Enrichment (BASE) program combines the best of its Child Care and Kids University programs into one.
 The school enrichment program keeps kids engaged and active in the hours between 3 and 6 p.m. when parents are at work.
 Kids can hone social-emotional skills and experiment with new activities, including sports, arts, STEM and many other options.
 The program provides a structure for kids all while encouraging skill-building, creative exploration and physical activity.
 Check the website to find out which schools are partnered with the YMCA.

 Outer Space Seattle (Seattle)

 West Seattle’s popular play space Outer Space Seattle offers after-school care that elevates care to a galactic level!
 Kids can climb through a cave on Mars or slide through the solar system in the indoor play area.
 Play-based learning will spark kids’ interest in STEM and space.
 Kids socialize, explore, imagine and create with a variety of activities.
 At Outer Space Seattle, they believe that play is the highest form of research and that kids should be kids.
 This program only accepts 16 kids per day, so contact them today if you are interested!

 Boys and Girls Clubs of South Puget Sound (Nine locations in Pierce, Kitsap and Mason Counties)